The X-Files: I Want to Believe (soundtrack): Trust No One Documentary

-In the documentary included in the "Ultimate X-Phile Edition" of The X-Files: I Want To Believe DVD, it shows that some of the unusual sounds were created by a variation of silly putty and dimes tucked in between and over the strings of the piano.
+The documentary included in the "Ultimate X-Phile Edition" of The X-Files: I Want To Believe DVD shows that some of the unusual sounds were created by a variation of silly putty and dimes tucked between and over the strings of the piano.

-Mark Snow also comments that the fast percussion featured in some tracks was inspired by the track 'Prospectors Quartet' from the There Will Be Blood soundtrack.
+Mark Snow also comments that the fast percussion featured in some tracks was inspired by the track "Prospectors Quartet" from the There Will Be Blood soundtrack.